-You can purchase or hire a Zone3 wetsuit to make sure you’re fully prepared for your event.
-More details about how to book yours will be added soon.
+You can purchase or hire a Zone3 wetsuit to make sure you’re fully prepared for your event at the Human Race Hub here.

 We are often asked if wetsuits have to be worn at our events.
 But the wearing of wetsuits in triathlon is governed by British Triathlon rules and is totally dependent on water temperature one hour before the start of the event.

 |Water Temp less than 14 degrees||Wetsuits are COMPULSORY|